gavinha/TitanCNA/README.md

 The example provided will reproduce Figure 1 in the manuscript.
 However, it will be slightly different because the example is only based the analysis of chr2, not genome-wide.

 ## License
-TitanCNA is The license for the R Bioconductor package is now open source under GPLv3.
+TitanCNA R code is open source and is R/Bioconductor package is under GPLv3.
 This applies to the v1.9.0 and all subsequent versions within and obtained from Bioconductor.
-Because the Bioconductor SVN is bridged to the GitHub TitanCNA repository "master" branch, the GitHub master branch for TitanCNA will also be under GPLv3.
-Please note that any other branch in the GitHub TitanCNA repository is still under the previous academic license.
-Users who are using TitanCNA for the purpose of academic research are free to use all branches and versions of the software.
-If this does not apply to you, please contact gavinha@broadinstitute.org, sshah@bccrc.ca, and prebstein@bccancer.bc.ca.
+Users who are using TitanCNA earlier than v1.9.0 not for the purpose of academic research should contact gavinha@broadinstitute.org, sshah@bccrc.ca, and prebstein@bccancer.bc.ca to inquire about previous licensing.

 # Acknowledgements
 TitanCNA was developed by Gavin Ha while in the laboratories of Sohrab Shah (sshah@bccrc.ca) and Sam Aparicio (saparicio@bccrc.ca) at the Dept of Molecular Oncology, BC Cancer Agency, Vancouver, Canada.